economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 **We try to avoid:**

-- Projects which defer decision-making processes to external forces (whether these be human, collective or AIs)
+- Designs which defer decision-making processes to external forces (whether these be human, collective or AIs)
     - Especially those where power over many is aggregated into the hands of few.
 - Eavesdropping and monitoring of communications and data by external parties.
 - Game-theoretic operational models and other "power over" design patterns; use of AI and Big Data.

 ### Create deep wealth

-- Leverage self-generative wealth, avoid injected capital
-    - Dropping capital on things tends to also drop hierarchy on them
-    - Avoiding money as a way of elevating from poverty
-    - Creating sufficiency, abundance & thrivability
-        - TODO: unpack these?
-    - Recurring, localised income streams
+We think of "deep wealth"[^deepwealth] as complementary to self-sufficiency, resilience and autonomy.
+We believe that money fundamentally *causes* inequity via extractive social consequences and cannot play any role other than a transitionary one in lasting solutions to ending poverty.
+We realise that the injection of capital also usually leads to the creation of hierarchy.

+**We like:**

-- Acknowledge existing value & wealth
+- Solutions which acknowledge existing value and wealth.
+Embracing what is already working.
-    - Making pluralistic value forms perceptual, meaningful and actionable
+- Making pluralistic value forms perceptual, meaningful and actionable.
-    - Embrace what is already working
+- Turning externalities into internalities.
+- The creation of self-generative wealth and life support systems.
+- Recurring, localised income streams.
+- Efforts towards sufficiency, abundance and thrivability[^thrivability].
-    - efforts moving towards a [degrowth economy](https://www.degrowth.info/en/what-is-degrowth/) in some sense or another, particularly where the goal is to reduce complexity in the supply chain
+- Efforts moving towards a degrowth[^degrowth] economy in some sense or another, particularly where the goal is to reduce complexity in the supply chain.

+**We try to avoid:**

+- Market-based solutionism and individualist logics.
+- Moves which rely solely on money to succeed.
+- Injected capital, equity investments and uncapped returns.

 ### Practise generative finance

+We believe that money is an important flow among the many streams of value embedded in physical and social reality.
+We acknowledge it as a necessity for meeting our basic needs in Capitalist society, whilst also being mindful of its social consequences and the need to move beyond it.
+The financial models which we engage with, adopt and employ should thus prepare those they affect for exiting the Capitalist system.
+This means mirroring the locally generative and resilient models of Deep Wealth, and reducing dependency on external stakeholders.

+**We like:**

+- Optimising for non-exploitative, non-extractive business models.
-- Build mutual & interest-free debt issuance systems
+- The creation of mutual & interest-free debt issuance systems.
-- Avoid extractive funding models
-    - Preference to avoid equity-based investment entirely
-    - Limited investments with capped returns considered reasonable
+- Voluntary charitable contributions.
-    - Private equity as a way of involving community members
+- Private equity as a way of nurturing communities of interest and engaging community members.
-- Optimise for non-exploitative, non-extractive business models
-    - Turn externalities into internalities

-> [name=pospi] *To-do: calculation of 'degrees of abstraction' from value created; formalisation of thresholds.*
+- Capped returns on investment, and explicit articulation of extraction relative to the real (tangible) value generated.

+**We try to avoid:**

+- Debt-based issuance and loans.
+- Uncapped returns and the growth logic of Silicon Valley.
+- Extracting value from the natural environment, human interactions, data or licensing & service fees.

 ### Reduce inequity

 - Elevate marginalised demographics to reduce gaps in empowerment
 - "Nothing about us without us!"